The PIC10F322 has a reset pin named – MCLR – This is PIN RA3 or physical pin 8 on a PDIP device.

 If you wanted to use a push button reset – tie the 10K pull-up to the pin, and the button to ground.
 This would be a normally open switch.
 When you press the button it will complete the circuit to ground, overriding the 10K pull-up and bring MCLR low.

 For me – I rather have the RA3 pin functional – so I disable MCLR though the configuration word.
-If you are using XC8 you can include the following config settings.
+If you are using XC8 you can include the following config settings to use the MCLR as an input.

 #pragma config MCLRE = OFF // MCLR Pin Function Select bit->MCLR pin function is digital input, MCLR internally tied to VDD #pragma config LVP = OFF // Low-Voltage Programming